dinhdiep/MONOD2/README.md

 ```

-The output is an `Rplots.pdf` file that includes two heatmaps similar to Figure 3 from Guo et al. 2017, while subsetting at regions with tissue specific DMRs and also includes a scatteplot showing the relative signal to noise levels for AMF versus MHL.
+The output is an `Rplots.pdf` file that includes two heatmaps similar to Figure 3 from Guo et al. 2017, while subsetting at regions with tissue specific DMRs and also includes a scatterplot showing the relative signal to noise levels for AMF versus MHL.

 ### Preprocess the data matrices